ravikumaruppala/FinanceInsight-NER/README.md

 # FinanceInsight
 FinanceInsight — an intelligent financial data pipeline that automates the collection, preprocessing, and organization of company reports, SEC filings, and financial news for analysis and model training.
-# FinanceInsight

-FinanceInsight — an intelligent financial data pipeline that automates the collection, preprocessing, and organization of company reports, SEC filings, and financial news for analysis and ML.

 Due to GitHub restrictions on uploading new file objects to public forks after Git LFS usage, the complete project (including dataset and trained models) is hosted externally.